 If you Google “money and marriage,” most of the top results are articles and studies that offer desperate couples advice on reducing arguments and full-blown fights over financial issues.
 Money is a touchy subject for so many people, and for a relationship on track to marriage, money is a particularly important topic as you get closer to combining incomes, assets, expenses, debts, and tax filings.
+Here’s what you need to know before you get engaged.

 Crucial Questions to Ask Before You Get Engaged

-If you’re on the verge of proposing to your current partner (or expecting a proposal in the near future), here are some questions to ask each other before popping the question:
+If you’re on the verge of proposing to your current partner (or expecting a proposal in the near future), here are some questions to ask each other before popping the question.

 1. How much debt do we have?

 Debt is one of the biggest concerns in any long-term relationship as you increasingly share more expenses and navigate through the minefield of legal obligations for other people’s debts.
+And, it’s something you need to know when you get engaged.

 For instance, while most spouses are not responsible for student loan debts (unless one spouse co-signed for their partner’s loans at any point in the relationship), “community property states” complicate matters because debt is viewed as owed by the “community” (the married couple), even if one spouse had nothing to do with the loan.